 7. Jolie Finishing Wax Protective topcoat Paint

-We recommend using Jolie Finishing Wax as protective topcoat paint to achieve a more durable benchtop.
+Using Jolie Finishing Wax as protective topcoat paint to achieve a more durable benchtop is recommended.
 Its matte finish has sealing properties that can protect workbenches, making them water-resistant.

 Aside from that, it’s easy to use; no complicated steps to follow.
-Given its soft consistency, we achieve a highlighted texture and our desired sheen.
+Given its soft consistency, you can achieve a highlighted texture and your desired sheen.

-But for best results, we painted the surface before applying the Jolie finishing wax.
+But for best results, try painting the surface before applying the Jolie finishing wax.
 This is optional, but Jolie Finishing Wax is a good combo with paint.
 Also, this is a good finish for workbenches at an affordable price.

 Finishes for Workbench Tops Buyer’s Guide